 - This activity possibly contributes to the mixing of organic material within these waters.
 It also aids in sufficient oxygenation and in avoiding anoxic conditions.

-- Pollution in the habitats of flamingos causing threat to their survival.
+- Pollution in the habitats of flamingos causes a threat to their survival.
 Like other aquatic animal species, plastic bags and other plastic garbage is a major pollutant for flamingos because it contaminates the soil and water where flamingos feed.

 - The construction of highways and roads causes the habitat destruction of flamingos because it makes their nesting and feeding grounds more accessible to humans and predators.